Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art movement is really about?

 Repetition: Andy Warhol and Repetition

-When you think of Pop Art, Andy Warhol is a name that will always be associated with it.
+When you think of the Pop Art movement, Andy Warhol is a name that will always be associated with it.

-Warhol is one of the most famous Pop artists whose style is exemplary and acclaimed globally.
+Warhol is one of the most famous Pop artists whose style is exemplary and acclaimed globally, especially for his celebrity portraits. .

 The most common theme used in all of his work is the inspiration of mass consumerism and popular culture.